coolnikitav/CodingLearning/LeetCode/Approaches.md

 ## Approaches added to the toolset:

+.33 Determine which half is sorted and which is not sorted.

 .104 Recursive DFS on left and right subtree.

 .206 When you initialize a node (new_node = curr), you are referencing the curr node.
 So when you set next property of new_node, you are setting next property off curr.